 Tax and securities laws governing executive compensation and the views of large institutional shareholders have put executive paydays into focus.
-However, identifying the appropriate amount of compensation to pay an executive is one of the most important decisions you’ll make.
+However, identifying the appropriate amount of compensation to pay an executive is one of the most important decisions a business can make.

-We can help you determine the appropriate compensation approach depending on your goals and expectations.
-Working with our corporate and M&A teams, we also advise you on—and ensure compliance with—the securities law requirements that govern stock-based plans and the executive compensation issues that arise during M&A transactions.
+We can help you determine the appropriate compensation approach designed to meet your goals and expectations.
+Working with our corporate and M&A teams, we will also advise you on—and ensure compliance with—the securities and tax law requirements that govern stock-based plans and the executive compensation issues that arise during M&A transactions.

 If you are faced with charges stemming from non-compliance with the tax or securities laws, or with the plan provisions themselves, we provide advice to ensure a resolution that meets your objectives.
 We fully understand the IRS’s correction programs under Section 409A and are adept at finding solutions to problems under Section 162(m).

 - Employment Agreements—from the tax-efficient design of compensation packages to the negotiation of non-compete provisions and severance benefits.

 - Equity Compensation Plans—including incentive and non-qualified stock options, restricted stock, stock appreciation rights and phantom stock granted to individual executives, broad-base employee stock ownership plans, and employee stock purchase plans.